 Julia Sutherland started her PhD with the project in October 2020.
 Before joining us, Julia worked as Marine Species Advisor for JNCC.
 Her background in behavioural ecology and population biology also includes work with the Kalahari Meerkat Project (KMP) and Elephant Seal Research Group (ESRG) in the Falkland Islands.
-She is excited to return to Shetland after being fortunate enough to spot killer whales there in 2018 while assisting with tagging of red-throated divers.
-The PhD supervisor team includes Saana Isojunno and Gordon Hastie (see below), Peter Tyack (University of St Andrews), Ross Culloch (Marine Scotland Science) and Karen Hall (Scottish Natural Heritage).
+Already before her PhD field work, she was fortunate enough to spot killer whales in Shetland in 2018 while assisting with tagging of red-throated divers.
+The PhD supervisor team includes Saana Isojunno and Gordon Hastie (see below), Peter Tyack (University of St Andrews), Joe Onoufriou (Marine Scotland Science) and Karen Hall (NatureScot).

-Saana Isojunno is a research fellow at the University of St Andrews Sea Mammal Research Unit (SMRU).
+Saana Isojunno is a senior research fellow at the Centre for Research into Ecological & Environmental Modelling (CREEM) and is also affiliated with the Sea Mammal Research Unit (SMRU) at the University of St Andrews.
 Saana pulled the ECOPredS project together and continues to drive it forward.
 Her research in animal ecology strives to understand individual flexibility and resilience to cope with environmental stressors and change, especially in foraging and predator-prey contexts.
 You can read more about her work at her research/outreach website.

 Gordon Hastie is a senior research fellow in SMRU.
 Gordon’s research is focused on how marine mammals utilize their dynamic marine environment and adjust to both natural and anthropogenic changes – including tidal flows, predation risk, renewable energy development and other underwater noise sources.

-Kalliopi Gkikopoulou is a postdoctoral acoustic analyst in SMRU who is currently working on the project’s sound recordings.
-Popi is using automated detection methods (Pamguard) as well as listening and manual inspection of spectrograms to detect and characterize killer whale sounds.
-The acoustic data include both continuous recordings made in Scapa Flow, Orkney (July – August 2019) and collaborator data from the West Coast of Scotland (COMPASS project).
-The acoustic analysis is generously funded by the the Carnegie Trust.
+Kalliopi Gkikopoulou is a postdoctoral acoustic analyst in SMRU who worked on the project’s sound recordings.
+Popi used automated detection methods (Pamguard) as well as listening and manual inspection of spectrograms to detect and characterize killer whale sounds.
+The acoustic data included both continuous recordings made in Scapa Flow, Orkney (July – August 2019) and collaborator data from the West Coast of Scotland (COMPASS project).
+The acoustic analysis was generously funded by the the Carnegie Trust.

 Sea Mammal Research Unit

-SMRU is the home of the ECOPredS project.
+SMRU is the home of the ECOPredS project at the University of St Andrews.
 SMRU monitors the population status and investigates the ecology of harbour seals and grey seals in the UK, with a particular focus on their habitat use and movements through satellite tagging.
 The harbour seal decline project investigates the multiple potential factors involved in the local population declines of harbour seals in Scotland.
 Another SMRU project, SMRUsealpred, investigates grey seal-inflicted mortality on marine mammals.

 Emily Hague volunteered with ECOPredS in 2019, helping kick-start and promote the citizen science data collection through her On the Killer Whale Trail blog and camping trip to Shetland in summer 2019.
 The citizen science pilot phase was generously funded by the Sea Changers.
 Emily is currently doing a PhD and continues to blog about her adventures in marine mammal science.